Skip to main content

 }

-After the transaction is created, the API response includes payment_method.approval_url and the transaction will be in the buyer_approval_pending state.
+After the transaction is created, the API response includes payment_method.approval_url and the buyer_approval_pending status.

 {